• Skip to primary navigation

 For the chicken:

 • Chicken breast - Although in most recipes, like in our chicken claypot rice, we always recommend chicken thighs.
-However, for chicken lo mein, it is easier to cut the chicken into strips if using chicken breast, and it'll taste better because the flavor will be milder.
-Do try to keep the chicken around ¼ inch thick or thinner.
+But for chicken lo mein, not only is it easier to cut chicken breasts into strips, the flavor of chicken breast is also milder.
+Do try to keep the chicken strips around ยผ inch thick or thinner.

 • Shaoxing rice wine - Using a little Shaoxing helps to get rid of any unwanted chicken flavor.
 It's optional, but we recommend it if you have it.